czbiohub/cupcakes/2019/Carly cupcakes 5.23.2019/Introduction to Python.md

 If your print statement is too long and runs out of view on the page, add end="" at the end of the statement, and start a new print statement to finish the string.
 End="" prints nothing.

-This allows the two statement to continue as a smooth sentence, instead of printing 2 lines (which is what happend when you use 2 print statements).
+This allows the string to continue as a smooth sentence, instead of printing 2 strings (which is what happens when you use 2 print statements).

 ####Exercise:
 Write a function 'def areatriangle(b,h)' to compute the area